Teaching Our Children to Trust God During Trials

 Marty Machowski

-Marty Machowski is a Family Life Pastor at Covenant Fellowship Church in Glen Mills, PA, where he has served on the pastoral staff for over thirty years.
-He is the author of a number of family devotionals, curricula (including the Gospel Story for Kids), children’s books, and parenting titles.
-He and his wife, Lois, have six children and several grandchildren, and reside in West Chester, PA.
+Marty Machowski is a Family Life Pastor at Covenant Fellowship Church in Glen Mills, Pennsylvania, where he has served on the pastoral staff for over thirty years.
+He is the author of The Gospel Story Bible, Long Story Short, Old Story New, the Gospel Story Curriculum, the Prepare Him Room advent devotional and curriculum, Wise Up family devotional and curriculum, Listen Up family devotional and curriculum, Dragon Seed, The Ology, Don't Blame the Mud, Parenting First Aid, and Parenting First Aid Study Guide.
+He and his wife, Lois, have six children and two grandchildren, and they reside in West Chester, Pennsylvania.

 Add Comment